 Valid Enforceable Orders

-Once an Orange County court has determined that it has jurisdiction to make an order, that order is binding on all persons who have been properly served, properly notified, or have submitted to the court’s jurisdiction.
+Once a California court has determined that it has jurisdiction to make an order, that order is binding on all persons who have been properly served, properly notified, or have submitted to the court’s jurisdiction.
 Service is proper if the service complies with California law.
 Notice is proper for a person outside of California is service complies with that state’s laws.
 Notice may be provided by publication but notice must be in a manner that reasonably gives actual notice to the interested parties.

-The UCCJEA does not apply in adoptions, authorization for emergency medical care, or to descendants of American Native Indians
+The UCCJEA does not apply in adoptions, authorization for emergency medical care, or to descendants of American Native Indians.

 Foreign Country Involvement